 [escalators only] The occupant can only use escalators that move occupants down.

 Based on Behavior

-[elevators only] The occupant will only use elevators when their behavior contains a Go To Elevators action.
-See Section 5.3.3 for more information.
+[elevators only] The occupant will only use elevators when their behavior contains a Go To Elevators action. (see Section 5.3.3).
 Otherwise, the occupant can use all non-restricted elevators at any time.